geomontgomery/cadworx-plant-training/README.md

 The training is broken into two sections and emphasizes quickly learning and applying skills in piping design for new users.
 It's meant for new CADWorx® Plant end users who are primarly creating Orthographic and Isometric deliverables.
 It assumes the user has a basic understanding of AutoCAD®, and is familiar with the AutoCAD® command language.

+Reference **Legacy CADWorx Plant Training.pdf** for the old training.

 ## 1.2.
 Before you Begin
 - Install AutoCAD® Plant 3D
 - Install CADWorx® Plant